 Many high dividend ETFs weight components by yield, a strategy that has some drawbacks.
 Those disadvantages include vulnerability to rising interest rates and the potential for exposure to financially challenged companies that may have trouble maintaining and growing dividends.

-The iShares Core High Dividend ETF (NYSEARCA:HDV) has a 12-month dividend yield of 3.28%, which is well above the S&P 500 and 10-year Treasuries.
+The iShares Core High Dividend ETF (NYSEARCA:HDV) has a 12-month dividend yield of 2.97%, which is consistent with the S&P 500 and 10-year Treasuries.
 However, this high-dividend ETF follows the Morningstar Dividend Yield Focus Index, which screens companies for financial health, giving the fund a quality look.

 With an annual fee of just 0.08%, HDV is one of the cheaper high dividend ETFs on the market today.
 That low fee coupled with its sector allocations make HDV ideal for conservative investors.
 The healthcare, consumer staples, telecom and utilities sectors, four of HDV’s top five sector weights, can all be considered defensive groups.